-The student must be able to demonstrate that they are able to have a 2-minute, sustained conversation in the local language (therefore, the student is speaking and listening to the evaluator and conversing with them for 2 minutes).
-During these 2 minutes, the student must be able to engage in a conversation with their evaluator about who they are, where they come from, how many siblings they have, where they live and study, what they like and dislike, and what they are enjoying about their host culture so far.
-The evaluator will also give the student 10 basic sentences in the local language and ask the student to translate their meaning into English (orally) in order to demonstrate that they have acquired some comprehension of the local language.
+The student must be able to demonstrate that they are able to have a 30-second, sustained conversation in Farsi (therefore, the student is speaking and listening to the evaluator and conversing with them for 30 seconds).
+During these 30 seconds, the student must be able to engage in a conversation with their evaluator about who they are, where they come from, how many siblings they have, where they live and study.
+The evaluator will also give the student 2 basic sentences in Farsi and ask the student to translate their meaning into English (orally) in order to demonstrate that they have acquired some comprehension of the local language.